Lutheran Church of Saint Peter and Saint Paul (Yaroslavl): History

-Kirche in the Russian Empire
+During the Russian Empire

 It is not known exactly when the first Lutheran church was built in Yaroslavl, but after the Thirty Years' War a large number of Protestant soldiers appeared in the Tsardom of Russia and, in particular, in Yaroslavl.
 They built a small wooden church in the city.

 In 1742, the Duke of the Duchy of Courland and Semigallia Ernst Johann Biron was exiled to Yaroslavl for 19 years, with whom his family doctor and at the same time pastor Gove went into exile.
 After the departure of Biron in 1762, and with him the pastor Gauvet, the believers were left without constant spiritual care.

 In 1817, a small Lutheran community was formed in Yaroslavl, however, as yet deprived of official status and its own pastor.
 Independent communities in Russia were allowed to be created only in 1832, when Nicholas I signed the "Decree on the official status of the Evangelical Lutheran Church."
 After that, the communities began to unite into church districts.

-In 1840, Nicholas I visited Yaroslavl, the city church council filed a petition for the construction of a Lutheran church, providing him with a project and an cost estimate.
+In 1840, Nicholas I visited Yaroslavl, the city church council filed a petition for the construction of a Lutheran church, providing him with a project and a cost estimate.
 The Committee of Ministers approved them on 22 September 1842.
 The General Treasury allocated 3428 rubles for the construction, which were added to the donations collected by the Lutheran community of the city from the moment the petition was submitted.
 At the request of Duke Peter of Oldenburg, the emperor donated 12,000 rubles for the construction of the church.

 Initially, the construction of a Lutheran church was planned on Boris and Gleb Square, where the Orthodox churches of the same name were previously located.
 However, such a decision was resisted by the Russian Orthodox Church and the construction of the Lutheran church was decided to be moved to Borisoglebskaya Street.
 The laying of the church took place in the spring of 1845, but due to lack of money, construction was delayed until 1849.
 In 1847, a bell appeared in the church.
 The first church service took place only in January 1850.